KurtKroeker/powershell/powershell_presentation_notes.md

 That means PowerShell is available as far back as Windows XP.
 Early versions didn't include cmdlets for Azure and web technologies because they were maturing; I've seen this feature set grow over time.

 13-year-old technology!
 Not staying stagnant...I learned quite a few things about PowerShell since starting to prepare this presentation!
 Two of the most interesting changes:
-- PowerShell Core for all OSs
+- Unit Testing framework that shipped with Windows 10 (2015)
-- Unit Testing framework that shipped with Windows 10.
+- PowerShell Core for all OSs (2016)

 ### PowerShell concepts